gurumojo/text/neurodiversity/README.md

 ----------

-In what was only the beginning of this awakening we continue to witness, as communities redefine themselves using digital tooling through the 2020s and beyond, I've felt the undeniable tug from my future self refusing to let me rest though weary.
-When I wasn't working over the course of the last year I was most likely recovering from what little work I was able to accomplish.
+In what was only the beginning of this awakening we continue to witness, as communities redefine themselves using digital tooling through the 2010s and beyond, I've felt the undeniable tug from my future self refusing to let me rest though weary.
+When I wasn't working over the course of the early 2020s I was most likely recovering from what little work I was able to accomplish.
 My physical downtime was enforced by yet undiagnosed chronic condition(s) flaring throughout what I now recognize as another [autistic burnout](./burnout.md).
 When it didn't coincide with mental fatigue it allowed time to read voluminous research and personal accounts and network with other neurodivergents on similar paths to discovery.
-I did more reading that year than was required for my entire undergraduate degree, and my interest is only piquing as I continue learning how to wield my abilities and manage previously unrecognized deficits.
+I did more reading in one year than was required for my entire undergraduate degree, and my interest is only piquing as I continue learning how to wield my abilities and manage previously unrecognized deficits.
 My native [hyperfocused](./glossary.md#hyperfocus) and [autodidactic](./glossary.md#autodidact)